 I usually like preparing early so that when it is almost time to eat all I need to do is pop the food in the oven, in the fryer, on the pan, or pot.
 Today was no different – I prepared 3 hours ahead. 😀

-- Lay out the bacon on a chopping board or large plastic container without overlapping and pour some barbeque sauce on it (not too much!) and smear.
+- Layout the bacon on a chopping board or large plastic container without overlapping and pour some barbeque sauce on it (not too much!) and smear.
 Some of the sauce will end up on the board or container, that’s ok.
 Flip the bacon and smear the other side as well and then just let it sit.

-- Take your chicken thigh fillet, lay it out as flat as you can on a board and then pound it flat (using a mallet or pestle) until it is almost evenly about 1/2 inch thick.
+- Take your chicken thigh fillet, lay it out as flat as you can on a chopping board, and then pound it flat (using a mallet or pestle) until it is almost evenly about 1/2 inch thick.
 If it came out thinner than that, it’s ok, just make sure it is even.
 Some would recommend putting the chicken in a clear plastic bag or cling wrap first.
 This will help in preserving the juices and will avoid splashes.

 - Layout all the chicken pieces you just pounded on your chopping board.
 Take some salt and sprinkle in on the chicken.

-- Take your pepper and do the same.
-Amount of pepper to use really depends on your preference and the preference of the people who will eat it.
-But, if I may suggest, don’t be heavy handed with the seasonings.
+- Take your pepper and do the same amount of pepper to use really depends on your preference and the preference of the people who will eat it.
+But, if I may suggest, don’t be heavy-handed with the seasonings.